-But why this lossy compression method has failed and caused such a massive wealth-redistribution?
+But why this lossy compression method has failed and caused such a massive wealth redistribution?

 Technical analysis was developed during the 1960s and 1970s when personal computers were not even available.
 It was an attempt to identify an alphabet for compressing stock data and profiting from predictions.
 Note that most technical analysts still use books written during that period and their subsequent revisions.

-However, also note that during the period of technical analysis development there was high 250-period autocorrelation of lag 1 in daily returns, as shown on the above chart that also shows bands for significance.
+However, also note that during the period of technical analysis development, there was high 250-period autocorrelation of lag 1 in daily returns, as shown on the above chart that also shows bands for significance.

-As I have discussed in another article, those who developed technical analysis were fooled by the high and significant autocorrelation and attributed predictive ability to random formations in stock data.
+As I have discussed in another article, those who developed technical analysis were fooled by the high and significant autocorrelation and attributed the predictive ability to random formations in stock data.
 Actually, in commodities and currencies, the autocorrelation was not as high or non-existent.

 Technical analysis was a true gift to market makers because a large army of retail traders entered the market battleground armed with it, a truly useless tool.
-And most were ruined, day, swing and trend-followers alike.
+And most were ruined, day, swing, and trend-followers alike.

 As it may be seen from the above chart, after the dot com bubble peak in 2000, positive autocorrelation disappeared and markets became mean reverting.
 This affected technical analysis in the following ways:

-Chart patterns: Confirmation of a chart pattern no longer implied continuation of price moves along the desired direction.
+Chart patterns: Confirmation of a chart pattern no longer implied the continuation of price moves along the desired direction.
 Prices would revert and invalidate the pattern.

-Indicators: Major signals, such as for example the death cross or forecasting with the use of moving averages, lost their predictive ability due to the negative autocorrelation.
+Indicators: Major signals, such for example the death cross or forecasting with the use of moving averages, lost their predictive ability due to the negative autocorrelation.
 Technical traders were forced to increase the lag and the loss of information increased exposure to higher drawdown levels and risk of ruin.

 A massive wealth-redistribution

-At the same time that schools of technical analysis were awarding diplomas for excellence in recognizing chart patterns or using indicators, market makers were the beneficiaries of the largest wealth redistribution that has ever occurred with non violent means.
+At the same time that schools of technical analysis were awarding diplomas for excellence in recognizing chart patterns or using indicators, market makers were the beneficiaries of the largest wealth redistribution that has ever occurred with nonviolent means.
 The result was a drastic reduction in the population of retail traders.

 There are still some technical analysts that insist that chart patterns and indicators work well and that they use them in ways that do not involve prediction.
 It is quite puzzling that they say this because the objective of compression, and especially of the lossy type, is exactly that: prediction.